-There’s more than enough to keep your family entertained for the whole day at Sacrewell.
+There’s more than enough to keep your family entertained at Sacrewell Farm.
 Take a trip to our 18th century working watermill; explore our play areas indoors and out; or make firm friends with our rare breed farm animals.

 Take a look at the sections below to find out what there is to see and do at Sacrewell.

 We’ve got a whole range of animals here at Sacrewell, from traditional farm stock such as pigs and sheep to the more unusual alpacas.

 Our paddocks showcase our successful rare breeding programme, which includes Hill Radnor & Boreray Sheep and Suffolk Punch & Cleveland Bay horses.
 We’ve also got rare breed British Landrace pigs on site.

 In springtime, we are home to bouncing lambs.
 Some are born here and some are orphans – known as Cade lambs – which we hand-rear when they come to us from other farms.

 We have rabbits and guinea pigs who live in our animal village, and we currently have quails and polish bantam chickens in our hatchery.
 Our incubator keeps the eggs at the right temperature and keeps the air moist enough (around 50%) so that any fertile eggs should hatch in around 21 days.

 Our hatchery is expanding and our smaller animals housed in the discovery centre have gone to retirement homes.
 However with the planned development of the hatchery for 2018, we can’t wait to hatch chicks and ducklings all year round.
 From polish bantam chickens to quails to New Hampshire reds, there will be more feathered friends at the farm when you visit in the new year.

 18th century watermill